-Table 9.
+Table 7.
 Assessment against relevant objectives and policies for the National Policy Statement for Freshwater Management 2014.

 No. Objective / Policy Assessment Water Quality Objective A1 Seeks to safeguard the life-supporting capacity, ecosystem processes and indigenous species including their associated ecosystems of fresh water, in sustainably managing the use and development of land, and of discharges of contaminants.
-This proposal is consistent with these objectives and policie and either supports them or at the least maintains them.
 Objective A2 Required that the overall quality of fresh water within a region is maintained or improved while improving the quality of fresh water in water bodies that have been degraded by human activities to the point of being over- allocated.
+This proposal is consistent with these objectives and policies and either supports them or at the least maintains them.
 Objective A4 Seeks to enable communities to provide for their economic well-being, including productive economic opportunities.
 Policies A2, A3, and A7 Give effect to Objectives A1, A2, A4 Water Quality Objective B2 Seeks to avoid any further over-allocation of fresh water and phase out existing over-allocation.
 Objective B3 Seeks to improve and maximise the efficient allocation and efficient use of water.
 This proposal is consistent with these objectives and Objective B5 Seeks to provide for communities' economic wellbeing within freshwater quantity limits. policies.
 Policies B2 to B6 Give effect to Objectives B2 to B5.
-Integrated Manageme nt
+Integrated Manageme t

-No. Objective / Policy Assessment Objective C1 Seeks to improve integrated management of fresh water and the use and development of land in whole catchments, including the interactions between fresh water, land, associated ecosystems and the coastal environment.
+No. Ob jective / Policy Assessment Objective C1 • Seeks to improve integrated management of fresh water and the use and development of land in whole catchments, including the interactions between fresh water, land, associated ecosystems and the coastal environment.
 This proposal is consistent with these objective and policies.
-Policies C1 and C2 Give effect to Objective C1.
+Policies C1 and C2 • Give effect to Objective C1.

-Table 10.
+Table 8.
 Assessment against relevant objectives and policies for the Regional Policy Statement for Northland.